-Council of Europe, Framework Convention for the Protection of National Minorities, Strasbourg, 1 February 1995, Section III, Article 20.
+18 Council of Europe, Framework Convention for the Protection of National Minorities, Strasbourg, 1 February 1995, Section III, Article 20.

-OSCE/ODIHR, Guidelines to Assist National Minority Participation in the Electoral Process, 1 January 2001. [revised version available?]
+19 OSCE/ODIHR, Guidelines to Assist National Minority Participation in the Electoral Process, 1 January 2001. [revised version available?]

 OSCE participating States have adopted varying approaches towards enumeration of national minority populations.
 As a result, some States may be in a position to provide numerical estimates for the size of respective minority(ies), while others may not.
-However, it is generally considered that inclusion in voter lists of personal information about ethnicity diverges from good practice.18 At the same time, in some OSCE participating States seats are allocated to national minority candidates, who are elected by members of that minority.
+However, it is generally considered that inclusion in voter lists of personal information about ethnicity diverges from good practice.20 At the same time, in some OSCE participating States seats are allocated to national minority candidates, who are elected by members of that minority.
 In such cases, voters may have to register themselves on a special voter list as part of the minority or may have to identify themselves as such on election day.
+(In accordance with the 'Framework Convention for the Protection of National Minorities' (Article 15), neither candidates or electors, should be required to indicate their affiliation with any national minority.)

-B. WOMEN
+В. WOMEN